Unity in Obeying Authority

 Recall Noah.
 The Bible says that “Noah did according to all that the Lord commanded him” when He told him to build an ark (Gen. 7:6).
 Remember God told Noah to use gopher wood, to put one window and one door in the ark, and to cover the ark with pitch (tar) on the inside and outside.

 Can you imagine if Noah had done any of those things differently than what God commanded?
 What if he didn’t cover the ark with tar inside and out?
-Do you think water may have been able to sleep through?
+Do you think water may have been able to seep through?

 Noah didn’t compromise on God’s commandments.
 He did everything as was authorized by God.
 God didn’t tell him what kind of tools to use, but it was implied that he would have to have something to cut the wood, to lay the pitch, and to hold everything together.
 So he absolutely employed the use of tools to carry out God’s commands.